usegalaxy-eu/gdpr/privacy-policy.md

 ## Links to Other Websites

 This Privacy Statement only covers the Galaxy service provided by the Freiburg Galaxy Team.
-Links within this website to other websites are not covered by this statement.
+Links within this website to other websites <!--what about the mashups and the independent instances?-->are not covered by this statement.
 Please be aware that linked websites could store information in a way which does not comply with this statement, as soon as these websites are accessed.
 We cannot accept any responsibility for the collection, processing, use, and passing on of information in such cases.

 ## Changes